 Prostate-Specific Antigen (PSA) Test: What is PSA?

 PSA, or prostate-specific antigen, is a protein that is naturally produced by both benign and malignant prostate tissue.
 PSA screening is a simple blood test that helps identify patients who are at risk of having clinically significant prostate cancer.
-Normal PSA levels should typically be <3.5.
-If the PSA is elevated, it is important to undergo an evaluation to determine if it is from benign causes or prostate cancer.
+Normal PSA levels should typically be

 What causes an elevated PSA?

 An elevated PSA can be caused by prostate cancer, but can also be due to a variety of non-cancerous factors as well.
 These include benign prostate enlargement (BPH), urinary tract infection or prostate infection (prostatitis), and urinary retention.
 Certain activities can also cause a temporary mild increase in PSA levels, such as having intercourse and riding a bicycle.